 You can chat with the guy directly about where you meet, normally it’s around Hotel Angleterre in the city centre.
 Once there, your guide will introduce you to your driver, and you’ll be ready for your 2-hour tour.

 You’ll hop in a 1950s American convertible (before you ask, no you can’t drive it!), and up to 4 tourists can fit in one car.
 I went with just my buddy and 1, and 2 people in the back, with the driver up front alone, was perfect.
 If there was 4 of us, personally, I’d choose to book 2 cars to make sure you get the best experience, and don’t feel too cramped.
 If there was just 3 people, I’d take just the one car though, they’re quite spacious.

-The 2 hour tour breaks down into a 90 minute drive through Havana.
+The 2 hour tour breaks down into a 90-minute drive through Havana.
 You’ll check out ‘real’ Havana through Centro Habana, Miramar, and Vedado.
-And then onto the the more famous spots like the Malecon, the glamorous 5th Avenue of Miramar, the American “Special Interests” building, Anti-Imperialist Square and finally you’ll get to Revolution Square.
+And then onto the more famous spots like the Malecon, the glamorous 5th Avenue of Miramar, the American “Special Interests” building, Anti-Imperialist Square and finally you’ll get to Revolution Square.
 Home to the huge Che Guevara art piece.
 Epic.

 HOW THE CLASSIC CAR TOUR FELT

 Driving down Malecon Street with people looking at us, honking the old-school horn, I felt like an Irish travel blogging James Dean.
 Seriously though, soaking up the moment, like fifty years back in time.
 This was EXACTLY what I hoped Cuba was going to be like.